 What Is Chronic Cough?

-There are two types of chronic cough:
+There are different types of chronic cough:

 Terms to Describe Chronic Cough